ebs-integrator/ebs-fe-internship-test-7/README.md

 4. Every atom & organism should be documented on storybook
 5. Every atom & organism should have unit tests using React Testing Library

+The screens with pages are not just example, make your pages similar as possible.

 ### Note:
 [Design source](https://www.deezer.com/us/album/162030402?utm_source=deezer&utm_content=album-162030402&utm_term=3495238764_1596749089&utm_medium=web)